Does D.C. School System Really Have A Surplus?

-Mr. GEORGE PARKER (President, Teachers Union, D.C.): I think everyone is confused in terms of whether the money is there or the money is not there.
+MONTAGNE: I think everyone is confused in terms of whether the money is there or the money is not there.
 That causes some doubt in terms of the credibility of the chancellor.
-And I think thats very, very disturbing.
+And I think that's very, very disturbing.

 SANCHEZ: After repeated requests, Rhee declined to speak to NPR.
 But in a written statement she insisted that she had been reassured there was a surplus in the school budget.
 Union leaders say their pending contract with Rhee is on hold and that they cannot trust what she says anymore.

 MONTAGNE: Randi Weingarten, president of the American Federation of Teachers, helped negotiate the D.C. teachers' contract with Rhee.

 MONTAGNE: You can't run a school system that way, and ultimately everybody has to be accountable in terms of making sure that this system works.

 SANCHEZ: To that end, the Teachers Union wants resolution on three fronts.
 One, it wants a D.C.
 Superior Court judge to reopen a lawsuit demanding that Rhee reinstate the 266 teachers she laid off in light of Rhee's admission that they were fired based on inaccurate budget information.
 Secondly, the union also wants the city's chief financial officer to clarify, once and for all, if the school district is running a deficit or a surplus.
 And third, union leaders want teachers to ratify the contract.

 MONTAGNE: But we can't vote to ratify that contract until we are certain that the District of Columbia public school budget can fully fund it.